In any case of alleged misconduct, a student has the following rights:

 - to be informed of the appeal process and given the opportunity to file a request for appeal within five (5) business days of the date of the conduct meeting outcome letter.

-*All time limits imposed or recommended within these procedures may be changed for good cause or reason as determined by the Assistant Dean of Students or designee (where appropriate). - as printed in the Fogcutter Student Handbook.
+*All time limits imposed or recommended within these procedures may be changed for good cause or reason as determined by the Dean of Students or designee (where appropriate). - as printed in the Fogcutter Student Handbook.